 Biodegradability is defined as the ability of a substance to be digested or consumed by naturally occurring microorganisms present in water, air and soil systems.
 Complete biodegradability is the conversion of a substance to carbon dioxide and water.

 There are several standard test methods used to measure biodegradability.
-The test generally accepted in Europe is the Organization of European Cooperative Development (OECD) 301B test.
-This test is accepted by product developers and consumers as a “measuring stick” to help the user to understand the products’ environmental impact.
-ASTM D7373 is gaining acceptance as evidenced by EPA’s inclusion into the 2013 VGP guidelines.
+The method generally accepted in Europe is the Organization of European Cooperative Development (OECD) 301A-F test.
+This test is accepted by product developers and consumers as a “measuring stick” to help the user understand a product’s environmental impact.
+ASTM D7373 is also gaining acceptance as evidenced by EPA’s inclusion into the 2013 VGP guidelines.

 Acceptable or passing levels for these tests are as follows: